-Gigaset has not measured the total number and percentage and also does not consider it necessary to do so because the application of human rights clauses is a generally binding internal requirement at Gigaset, ensuring that the great majority of supplier contracts contain such human rights clauses, particularly in the case of production materials purchased from a foreign country.
+Gigaset has not measured the total number and percentage because the application of human rights clauses is a generally binding internal requirement at Gigaset, ensuring that the great majority of supplier contracts contain such human rights clauses, particularly in the case of production materials purchased from a foreign country.
 Human rights clauses are included in Gigaset's Code of Conduct for Suppliers and the corresponding clause on corporate and social responsibility.
 The corresponding clause is left out only in exceptional cases, e.g. engagement of law firms.